-Recent fundraising campaigns have led to the building of the Edward King Chapel, the founding of the Cuddesdon Study Centre, student bursary funds, and refurbishment of the Liddon wing with the en-suiting of student bedrooms.
+Recent fundraising campaigns have led to the building of the Edward King Chapel, student bursary and hardship funds, and the refurbishment of the Liddon wing with the en-suiting of student bedrooms.

-A single gift, regular donation or a legacy will help Cuddesdon to stay at the forefront of theological education for the benefit of the Church of England and, indeed, the wider Anglican Communion.
+A single gift, regular donation or a legacy will help Cuddesdon to stay at the forefront of theological education for the benefit of the Church of England and the wider Anglican Communion.

 Make a Donation

 You can make a donation by cheque made out to 'Ripon College Cuddesdon', or set up a standing order online with your bank.
 Please see forms below for details:

 International donations: Tax efficient giving from overseas can be conducted through TrustBridge Global directly into the Ripon College Cuddesdon Fund.

 The goal is to have 500 staff, students, alumni and friends committing to donating £5 per month.
 50% of each donation goes directly to student support in areas that are not funded through fees and maintenance grants, and 50% goes directly to improve facilities.